galaxyproject/training-material/topics/admin/tutorials/jenkins/tutorial.md

 1. Regularly check the [Jenkins Changelog](https://jenkins.io/changelog/), and update the server whenever there are important security fixes
 2. OR include some sort of yum or apt auto-updater on whichever system that Jenkins is running on

 The downside of automatic updating is that Jenkins will restart and kill any jobs that had been running.
 Choose which works best for your environment.
+UseGalaxy.eu chose a completely automated setup because their jobs can be killed and few things are affected.
+UseGalaxy.org chose a more manual setup because their jobs are more critical, there if jobs fail, Galaxy pull request tests will fail unexpectedly and unhelpfully.

 ## Updating Plugins